LOCOPROL: Project partners and related projects

-Similar projects covering train protection systems can be found in the Nationwide Differential Global Positioning System (NDGPS) to be deployed as a satellite-based protection system in the Positive Train Control from 2015 in the USA.
-The ERTMS Regional system of Banverket is also a low-cost variant of ERTMS but it is not based satellite navigation so far.
-The GSA/ESA has proposed the GRAIL-2 project for the 7.
-Framework Programme to continue the research of integration of satellite navigation into ERTMS.
-Research did continue in other projects including GaLoROI and 3inSat.
-The eight Framework Programme alias Horizon 2020 funds more projects on satellite based localization in railway operations.
-This includes RHINOS and STARS.
+Results

 The results of the LOCOLOC/LOCOPROL project have shown that satellite navigation in urban areas is highly restricted by satellites in range.
 The project has developed algorithms to map satellite signals to a 1D flat track map that allows to check the position even with only two satellites in range (from 6 satellites required for a safe EGNOS measurement it allows 3 failures and in some cases 4 failures).
 Still the results have not been able to meet SIL4 safety of life boundaries (with 98% of measures successful outside tunnels) however the test model had not been conclusive regarding dependability on all system conditions.
 The results indicate so far that passive (fixed data) balises are necessary in the vicinity of railway stations to counter the lack of accuracy of the satellite train positioning.

+Potential re-evaluation

 As EGNOS certification for safety of life applications will be achieved in 2010 the LOCOPROL results may be re-evaluated with the system running in a non-prototype environment.
 In comparison, the North American Joint Positive Train Control system is testing with two Differential GPS receivers combined with an inertial navigation system for dead reckoning in areas with not enough satellites in sight.
 The Italian Ansaldo STS has developed a train control system based Russian entwickelte KLUB-U safety systems - the ITARUS-ATC takes advantage of satellite navigation in combination with an inertial navigation system and wheel sensors to measure the travel distance reaching a safety level ready for passenger transport in Russia - it will be deployed on the track to Sotchi up to the winter games 2014.